SaahilClaypool/blackmirror/Surveillance.md

 investigation – even though that request failed, it shows that even our own government of the present would probably be willing to issue the same request for Grain records.
-Again, this kind of surveillance would include anyone *seen* by a Grain user, not just Grain users themselves, so even a small number of Grain users could have devastating surveillance implications.
+Again, this kind of surveillance would include anyone *seen* by a Grain user, so even a fraction of the population with the Grain could have devastating surveillance implications.